limuelL/limuelL/README.md

 ## About Me
-- 🎓 I'm a **Licensed Electrical Engineer** shifting to **Software Engineering**
+- 🎓 I'm a **Electrical Engineer** shifted to **Software Engineering** and very interested in **AI/ML and Data Science**.

-- 👷 I’m currently working on a Trade Bot Project utilizing Machine Learning (Project repo is private for now).
+- 👷 I’m currently working on a Trade Bot Project utilizing Machine Learning model to make trading decisions.

 - 🌱 I’m currently working as a **Software Engineer.**